Trump-backed Republican leads close U.S. House race in Ohio

 (Reuters) - A Republican clung to a narrow lead in a hotly contested U.S. House of Representatives race in Ohio late on Tuesday, holding off a strong challenge in the reliably Republican district after a late show of support from President Donald Trump.

-Republican Troy Balderson led Democrat Danny O’Connor by about 1,700 votes with all precincts reporting, although a final result was delayed while a few thousand provisional votes were still to be counted.
+Republican Troy Balderson led Democrat Danny O’Connor by about 1,700 votes with all precincts reporting, although the Ohio Secretary of State’s office said a final result would be delayed until more than 8,000 provisional and absentee ballots were counted.

-The close race in the Ohio special election had become a referendum on Trump’s leadership and a last chance to gauge Democratic strength ahead of November’s midterm elections.
+The close race in the Ohio special election became a referendum on Trump’s leadership and a last chance to gauge Democratic strength ahead of November’s midterm elections.

 The narrow margin will be little comfort for Republicans anxious about the prospect of a Democratic wave heading into the Nov.
-6 elections, and is certain to encourage Democrats who performed dramatically better than expected in a district Republicans have represented since the early 1980s.
+6 elections, and it is certain to encourage Democrats who performed dramatically better than expected in a district Republicans have represented since the early 1980s.

 The central Ohio race was the marquee contest on a day when four other states held nominating contests, including a battle for governor in Michigan in which a mainstream candidate beat a progressive, and a high-profile conservative challenge to the incumbent Republican governor in Kansas.